matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 ### Compile the Go program to fetch data

-Now we should create a program that fetches data from `/dev/ttyUSB0` created by the sensor and publishes those on a MQTT topic.
+Now we should create a program that fetches data from `/dev/ttyUSB0` created by the sensor and publishes those on an MQTT topic.

 If you don't know MQTT, don't worry: [Wikipedia explains briefly what it is](https://en.wikipedia.org/wiki/MQTT).
 This is my explanation: it's a lightweight protocol that relies on topics.
 Someone publish something on a topic, like the air quality sensor data. **Someone else can subscribe to that topic, in that way he's notified whenever there's new data on that topic**.
-Maybe you are more comfortable with HTTP protocol, but I think that MQTT is best suited for this kind of application.
+Maybe you are more comfortable with the HTTP protocol, but I think that MQTT is best suited for this kind of application.

 I made this application for you in Go.
 [You can find it on GitHub](https://github.com/matitalatina/sds011-mqtt).
 We should change the configuration that is in `cmd/sensor/main.go` the file should be like this